-With temps dipping into the single digits in some parts of the country, it’s already time to curl up in front of the fire or add a few degrees to the thermostat and start getting serious about your best strategies for staying warm and toasty during the cold-weather months.
-As if you needed any inspiration to stay put, we’ve rounded up our best warm drinks that’ll make you want to cozy up.
-And no, they don’t all have booze in them, either.
+With temperatures dipping, it’s already time to curl up in front of the fire or add a few degrees to the thermostat and start getting serious about your best strategies for staying warm and toasty during the cold-weather months.
+As if you needed any inspiration to stay put, we’ve rounded up our best warm drinks (both spiked and alcohol-free) that’ll make you want to cozy up.

 There’s nothing more cold-weather appropriate than a big mug of hot chocolate.
-Unless you also happen to have a big chunky knit blanket, too.
+In fact, if you have a crowd a DIY hot chocolate bar could be the way to go.
 This is an old recipe of ours, and we haven’t changed a thing because it’s perfect and oh-so-easy to pull together.
 Of course, if you’d rather not deal with melting your own chocolate, we have a few ready-to-go mixes that you can add to your cart the next time you’re shopping.